Alex George

 Brittney Mitchell

 Brittney earned her B.S. in Marine Biology and B.A. in Chemistry with a minor in Astronomy-Physics from Humboldt State University.
-As an undergraduate, she conducted research studying climate change impacts on urchin-macroalgae feeding relationships, and pollution impacts on bryozoan larval settlement and metal bioaccumulation in macroalgae.
-She is currently a first-year PhD student in Dr. Daniel Rittschof’s lab.
-Brittney is excited to engage in interdisciplinary research to investigate the toxicological impacts of antifouling management on biofouling communities.
-Ultimately, she hopes her research will contribute to the development of environmentally responsible solutions that help satisfy the needs of marine industries while conserving marine habitats.
+As an undergraduate, she conducted research studying climate change impacts on urchin-macroalgae feeding relationships, copper pollution impacts on bryozoan larval settlement, and metal bioaccumulation in macroalgae.
+In her doctoral studies at Duke, Brittney’s research employs interdisciplinary approaches to investigate toxicological impacts of novel materials and biocides on organisms including barnacles and zebrafish.
+In the Rittschof lab, Brittney is investigating how materials impact barnacle physiology and morphology, the genetic basis for barnacle adhesive failure, and the dynamic microenvironment at the barnacle-substrate interface.
+Ultimately, she hopes her research will contribute to the development of environmentally responsible antifouling management solutions that help satisfy the needs of marine activities while conserving marine habitats.
+When not in the lab, Brittney enjoys painting, wood burning, kayaking, and wildlife/astrophotography.

 PhD Program: Marine Science & Conservation